DOWNLOAD FREE EBOOK

 - Don’t think you can teach us anything!

 The Jante Law is unquestionably not a unique Scandinavian phenomenon.
 The mentality is commonly known worldwide.
-In commonwealth countries such as Australia, New Zealand, Canada, and Great Britain, it is referred to as tall poppy syndrome, a pejorative term that is more frequently used in the most collectivist influenced of these societies.
+In commonwealth countries such as Australia, New Zealand, Canada, and Great Britain, it is referred to as tall poppy syndrome, a pejorative term that is more frequently used in the most socialistic-influenced of these nations.
 The term is also referred to as schadenfreude (referring to someone envious and scornful who takes pleasure in demeaning others), a loanword used in English from the German word schadenfroh that is commonly used in the democratic socialism countries of Scandinavia (i.e., Denmark, Norway, Sweden, and Finland) as well as in Russia.
 Behind the former communist Iron Curtain, the mentality is also known as hell (e.g., in Poland as Polish hell).
-In all cases, these syndromes are uniquely linked to collectivism.
-Whether called crab mentality in the Philippines (“If I can’t have it neither can you”) or the Jante Law in Scandinavia (“Don’t think that you are more than others”), the tall poppy syndrome in collectivistic-influenced commonwealth countries (“Cutting down the tall poppy”), or schadenfreude in Germany, these syndromes all describe the same condition of pathological narcissism that thrives commonly in collectivism on undermining and is driven by severe inferiority complex.
+In all cases, these syndromes are uniquely linked to Marxism, the notion of social equality—all forms of fascism.
+Whether called crab mentality in the Philippines (“If I can’t have it neither can you”) or the Jante Law in Scandinavia (“Don’t think that you are more than others”), the tall poppy syndrome in Marxist-influenced commonwealth countries (“Cutting down the tall poppy”), or schadenfreude in former Nazi-occupied Germany, these syndromes all describe the same condition of pathological narcissism that thrives commonly in collectivism on undermining and is driven by severe inferiority complex.
 Depending on how severely deprived the person’s self-esteem is, the consequent result can be narcissistic personality disorder (NPD).